 Today you will explore two impressive gorges, from sea level up to 1,000m.
 First, you walk through the impressive Irini Gorge on a well-made path.
 The ascent is long but not too steep.
 Leaving the Irini Gorge behind, you walk into the steeper Figou Gorge.
 You will enjoy stunning views on some points.
 The walk ends at a chapel, ‘Agios Theodoros’, where the hotel’s minibus will pick you up.
 Today’s day is located on the Omalos plain surrounded by the spectacular summits of the White Mountains.

-Note that the Samaria gorge is open from 1st May until the autumn rains start (usually end of October).
-It is also possible for the gorge to be closed at any time by authorities in case of flash flood alerts, in such case an alternative route will be provided.
+Note that the Samaria gorge is open from 1st May until the autumn rains start (usually mid-October).
+It is also possible for the gorge to be closed at any time by authorities in case of flash flood alerts or extreme weather conditions.
+In such case an alternative route will be provided.
 You can find some useful info here.

 Today you walk through one of Europe’s longest and most spectacular canyons: the Samaria Gorge.
 We recommend you to start your walk either very early or rather late, to avoid the crowds of people walking through the gorge as a day trip.
 During the quieter hours, you’ll enjoy the true beauty of this spectacular gorge.
 You spend the night in the seaside village of Agia Roumeli at the end of the gorge, leaving you plenty of time for the walk.
 As you finish walking, you can go for a relaxing swim in the crystal clear Lybian sea before you set off for dinner at one of the local taverns in Agia Roumeli.